interlay/interlay.github.io/docs/developers/api.md

 - LP tokens in the "standard" (Uniswap v2) AMM can be queried using the `tokens` pallet and `CurrencyId::LpToken(LpToken, LpToken)`.
 - LP tokens in the "stable" (Curve v1) AMM can be queried using the `tokens` pallet and `CurrencyId::StableLpToken(u32)` where the `u32` is the pool ID which can be queried using `dexStableAmm.pools(u32)`.

+?> All LP tokens can be assumed to have 18 decimals.

 ### Querying account balances

 Returns the `amount` of tokens in the smallest denomination.